Skip to main content

 You benefit from 24/7 supervision and a structured routine designed to address both the physical and psychological aspects of methadone addiction.
 The residential program provides a safe and supportive atmosphere, allowing you to focus solely on your recovery while developing essential coping skills and building a foundation for long-term sobriety.

-Does TennCare Cover Methadone Addiction Rehab?
+Does TennCare Cover Methadone Rehab in Tennessee?

 How to Get Admitted to a Methadone Addiction Rehab Program at Freeman Recovery Center